-Maintain a minimum height, distance between windows on exterior walls in order to prevent the possibility of a fire spread from one floor to another
+Maintain a minimum height, and distance between windows on exterior walls in order to prevent the possibility of a fire spreading from one floor to another

-Cavity fire barriers shall be incorporated into the façade design at every floor, horizontally and vertically
+Cavity fire barriers shall be incorporated into the façade design on every floor, horizontally and vertically

 Protecting the building perimeter also requires the extension of the fire-rated floor to the exterior wall surface; apply fire/smoke stop systems where necessary to fill the gap between the façade and concrete slab edge

 Ensure regular inspection and maintenance of perimeter fire barriers and fire protection systems